Janusz Józefowicz

 Janusz Józefowicz (born 3 July 1959, Świecie) is a Polish director, choreographer, actor and dancer.
-He was the director of the musical Metro during both its original Polish production and its run on Broadway.
+He is the director and choreographer of the musical Metro.

 Education

 Józefowicz is a graduate of the State Higher School of Theatre, Warsaw (now the Aleksander Zelwerowicz National Academy of Dramatic Art).
 His graduate production, Misbehaving, was created in 1984.
 The show was performed at the Ateneum Theatre and the Teatr Rampa, where Józefowicz later became head choreographer.

 Józefowicz studied dance at the Vocal and Dance School in Koszecin, and in Prague, under the dance professor Frank Towen.
 In 1990, Józefowicz received a six-week choreography scholarship from the United States government.